 Water to bind the ingredients.

-In a mixing bowl add butter, salt, hing, red chilli powder, curry leaves, pottu kadalai, rice flour and the roasted and ground urad dhal powder.
+In a mixing bowl add butter, salt, hing, red chilli powder, curry leaves, pottu kadalai, rice flour, maida and the roasted and ground urad dhal powder.

 Mix it well dry and make sure all the ingredients are incorporated well.

-Now gingerly pour the water so that the powders mix in well to become a homogenous mixture.
+Now gingerly pour the water so that the powders mix in well to become a homogeneous mixture.
 There should not be any excess water.